Up to homotopy algebras with strict units: Basic operad homotopy theory

 \section{Basic operad homotopy theory}

-We develop here the basic, standard homotopy theory for operads.
-This basic homotopy theory can be formalized under the name of \emph{Cartan-Eilenberg}, or \emph{Sullivan} categories (see \cite{GNPR10}) and emphasizes just three elements: weak equivalences, or \emph{quis}, homotopy and cofibrant (minimal) objects.
+The Hinich \cite{Hin97} model structure on the category of operads can be restricted to the subcategories of non-unitary and connected $\Op_0$, unitary and connected $\Op_+$ and then to their comma categories such as $\Mag_* \backslash \Op$.
+However, in order to talk about minimal models, we do not need the full power of the whole model structure, but just three elements: weak equivalences, or \emph{quis}, homotopy, and cofibrant (minimal) objects.
+This basic homotopy theory can be formalized under the name of \emph{Cartan-Eilenberg}, or \emph{Sullivan} categories (see \cite{GNPR10}).
+We develop here this basic homotopy theory for operads.

 Cofibrant, \emph{Sullivan}, operads are built by the known procedure of \lq\lq attaching cells".
-We have to distinguish between the non-unitary case and the unitary one from the very definition stage of this attachment procedure because in the second case we also need to deal with the restriction operations; that is, the action of the units.

-Our strategy will be the following.
-First, we treat the non-unitary case, whose constructions and results may be well known, but will nevertheless be made explicit here, for the reader's convenience and because we will need to manipulate them once we add the data of the restriction operations.
+We have to distinguish between the non-unitary case and the unitary one from the very definition stage of this attachment procedure because, in the second case, we also need to deal with the restriction operations; that is, the action of the units.
+For this, our strategy is the following.
+First, we treat the non-unitary case.
+Then, we see the necessary changes we have to perform on it, once we add the data of the restriction operations.